 All you need to bring is your swimwear, suitable or stout footwear that you’re happy to get wet, board shorts to wear over your wetsuit, a towel and (most important of all) bucket loads of energy.

 Who can go coasteering?

 The minimum age is 8 years.

-We operate from the headland at Baggy Point.
+We operate from the headland at Baggy Point, easily accessible from Croyde, Ilfracombe and the Woolacombe areas.
 All of our instructors know this area of the coastline inside out which not only keeps you safe but also guarantees you’ll experience the best wave surges around.

 - £35 per person per session